JuanFernandez1114/Assitant-project/README.md

 ### Step 2: Access the Application

-Open your web browser and navigate to:
+Open your web browser and enter this address on an url search bar :

 ```
 http://127.0.0.1:5000